cloud-gov/cg-site/_kbarticles/2023-04-18-Sidecar-Processes.md

 Sidecar processes are additional processes you can run in the same container as your application.

 ## How do sidecar processes work?
 When deploying a sidecar with your application Cloud Foundry packages the code and configuration needed for running the application and sidecar in the same droplet.
-The droplet is then deployed in the same container with the application and sidecar being deployed in parellel.
+The droplet is then deployed in the same container with the application and sidecar being deployed in parallel.
 The application and sidecar have independent health checks.

 ## Use Case
 Sidecars can be used on processes which depend on each other or need to run in the same container.